-Her future did not look so bright compared to her Carnival glory days, but a few companies expressed charter interest including Royal Venture Cruises, and a Canadian firm.
-Both however came to pass as the cost to restore her was overwhelming and there were liens against her back in the states.
+Her future did not look so bright compared to her Carnival glory days, but a few companies expressed charter interest including Royal Venture Cruises and a Canadian firm.
+Both, however, came to pass as the cost to restore her was overwhelming and there were liens against her back in the states.
 When the U.K. operator Direct Cruises come online with the former EUGENIO COSTA and reintroduced her under the new EDINBURGH CASTLE, she virtually sold out most of her cruises from April 1998 to October of that same year.
-Since a second ship was obviously essential, in December 1997 Direct Cruises announced a five year charter had been made with Royal Olympic Cruises.
-In direct response to the overwhelming demand from the bookings made on the EDINBURGH CASTLE, the lease was for the laid up APOLLON.
+Since a second ship was essential, in December 1997 Direct Cruises announced a five-year charter had been made with Royal Olympic Cruises.
+In direct response to the overwhelming demand from the bookings made on the EDINBURGH CASTLE, the lease was for the laid-up APOLLON.
 When she re-emerged from a much needed $20 million repair and refurbishment from the prolonged Eleusis Bay anchorage, rumors surfaced that she would be renamed STIRLING CASTLE.
-This proved to be unfounded and work on APOLLON was actually carried out at Avonmouth following reported boiler damage.
+This proved to be unfounded and work on APOLLON was carried out at Avonmouth following reported boiler damage.
 Complications arose even further as the refurbishment work, being carried out on the voyage was bought to a halt as workers became ill as a result of stormy conditions encountered along the route to Britain.
-This meant that several of her cruises were canceled in order for all the work to be carried out.
+This meant that several of her cruises were canceled for all the work to be carried out.

-Her first cruise to Liverpool and indeed her return to the River Mersey in over twenty five years finally took place on May 30, 1999.
-It was during this time that the public, in addition to the passengers, time traveled to witness a virtually unchanged external profile and a nostalgic return to a long departed shipping company, namely the Canadian Pacific line.
+Her first cruise to Liverpool and indeed her return to the River Mersey in over twenty-five years finally took place on May 30, 1999.
+It was during this time that the public, in addition to the passengers, time-traveled to witness a virtually unchanged external profile and a nostalgic return to a long-departed shipping company, namely the Canadian Pacific line.
 The first cruise for APOLLON from the Mersey had her navigating to Cadiz, Casablanca, and the Canary Islands.
-The end of this cruise, and certainly the high point consisted the return to her birthplace, forty nine years before at Newcastle on the Tyne.
+The end of this cruise, and certainly the high point consisted of the return to her birthplace, forty-nine years before at Newcastle on the Tyne.
 Unfortunately, the EDINBURGH CASTLE was constantly plagued with problems ranging from electrical failures and an alleged small disease aboard one of her cruises.
-The British operators suffered bad publicity as a result and by 1999 the former Costa built liner was under arrest for unpaid debts and her charter was soon canceled while receiving a much needed refit.
+The British operators suffered bad publicity as a result and by 1999 the former Costa built liner was under arrest for unpaid debts and her charter was soon canceled while receiving a much-needed refit.

 With the EDINBURGH CASTLE out of the fleet, APOLLON was the sole ship sailing for Direct Cruises as a replacement would have been difficult to locate.
 Hence the repeat of the routes she followed the year before including the Atlantic Islands, North Africa, and the Western Mediterranean.
 Surely the two cruises that called for a Northerly route were her most remarkable.
 One of these voyages was a picturesque route following the Norwegian Coast up the North Cape with the majestic Norwegian Fjords serving as the background.
-No where in her lifetime had she visited this region of the world, and it can be seen that this was certainly a highlight of her long career.
-In fact, the second momentous cruise was a journey to the Baltic region with a first time port call at St. Petersburg and Oslo, as she made revisits to Stockholm, Helsinki and Copenhagen.
+Nowhere in her lifetime had she visited this region of the world, and it can be seen that this was certainly a highlight of her long career.
+The second momentous cruise was a journey to the Baltic region with a first-time port call at St. Petersburg and Oslo, as she made revisits to Stockholm, Helsinki, and Copenhagen.
 It was at the capital of Oslo that the APOLLON received a tugboat welcome while at the same time sharing the port with the SS NORWAY, both moments unquestionably the highlight of that voyage.